seanfisk/combootcha/UNAUTOMATED.md

 * Jettison

   This is licensed software that is installed using Homebrew.
 I purchased a license that has to be manually entered/activated.
 Don't get confused: I initially purchased Jettison from the Mac App Store, but bought a separate license when I found that the Mac App Store version isn't up-to-date.

-* Cathode

-  This is licensed software that is installed using Homebrew Cask.
-I purchased a license that has to be manually activated.

-  Made an archive of the app with this command:

-      tar --uid 0 --uname root --gid 0 --gname root -cJvf Cathode-2.4.1.tar.xz -C /Applications Cathode.app
+The license is stored in LastPass.

 * Desktop backgrounds